syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 11 - smugglers and murderers.md

 - do not see any sign of J&J on the way
 - nor along the edge of the sand sea

-+ arrive at Sand Sailors Rest
++ arrive at Sand Sailor's Rest
 + see lights on the Whispering Sands
 + the possible caravans are performing as party huts on the sand sea